yairbeer/programming-samples/README.md

 # Coding examples
-This github projects consists of samples of both R and python scripting examples.
-The content of this script are written by me unless explictly mentioned overwise.
+This github project consists of samples of both R and python scripting examples.
+The content of these scripts is written by me unless explicitly mentioned otherwise.

 ## Python scripts
 ### classifying_ranked_sample.py